tgenaitay/lapartdesamis/README.md

-# Wine is Mine 🇫🇷🍷
+# La Part des Amis 🇫🇷🍷

 A web application to query tastes from wine enthusiasts, and fetch a selection of great wines from our catalog.
 Currently using Together AI's free endpoint for consuming Llama 3.3.